superstrong/google-workspace-mcp/README.md

 3. **Token Issues**
    - Error: "Token refresh failed"
-   - Solution: Remove the account using `forget_google_account` and re-authenticate
+   - Solution: Remove the account using `remove_workspace_account` and re-authenticate
    - Check that your Google Cloud project has the necessary API scopes enabled

 4. **Directory Structure**